arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 ![The Memory Map for Opta™ & Portenta Machine Control](assets/memory-partitioning-introduction.png)

-In this tutorial, we will use an Opta™ and learn how to partition the memory to enable all its functionalities to be programmed using the Arduino IDE and the Arduino programming language.
+In this tutorial, we will use an Opta™ and Portenta Machine Control to learn how to partition the memory, enabling all functionalities to be programmed using the Arduino IDE and the Arduino programming language.

 ## Goals

-- Learn how to partition the memory of an Opta™ device and a Portenta Machine Control to be used with the Arduino IDE and other ecosystem tools
+- Learn how to partition the memory of an Opta™ and a Portenta Machine Control for use with the Arduino IDE and other ecosystem tools.
-- Program an Opta™ device and a Portenta Machine Control using the Arduino IDE and the Arduino programming language.
+- Program an Opta™ and a Portenta Machine Control using the Arduino IDE and the Arduino programming language.

 ## Hardware and Software Requirements